tsmith512/tsmithcreative/_posts/2018-06-19-notion-getting-started.md

 I'm incredibly excited about this product.
 In just over a week, I've started using [Notion][N] on a lot of projects and it seems to have a good answer to anything I throw at it.
-It has many features I've been looking for in my years-long quest to find _"the"_ notes application for me, and many I didn't expect to find that now I can't be without.
-I'll definitely still use Todoist as a counterpart, but in combination I think I finally have a winning pair of applications for productivity and reference.
+It has many features I've been looking for in my years-long quest to find _"the"_ notes application for me.
+And many I didn't expect to find which now I can't be without.
+I'll absolutely still use Todoist as a counterpart, but in combination I think I finally have a winning pair of applications for productivity and reference.

 [N]: https://notion.so